mincerafter42/mincerafter42.github.io/other-web-sites.md

 ---
-title: Cool/Useful Links
+title: Interesting Links
-last_modified_at: 2022-07-14
+last_modified_at: 2022-07-19
 ---

-On this page you can find links to websites which I think are cool or useful.
+On this page you can find links to websites which I think are cool or useful or just interesting.
 This is not a complete comprehensive list.
 As a guideline for websurfers, I have attempted to rate these sites with [Mab's Land's Web ratings](http://www.mabsland.com/Adoption.html).
 (If there's no rating, that means I haven't tried to rate it) If a webpage conatins its own content warnings those should take precedence over mine.